aci-ref/facilitation_leading_practices/activities/07-aci_knowledge.md

 incentivized to help advertise their products by providing product training for their customers.
-These trainings  typically occur at workshops in conference settings and are  most useful when the vendor has a worthwhile training module that enhances a facilitator’s understanding of how to utilize the product to accelerate or advance research and is relevant to the targeted community.
+These trainings  typically occur at workshops in conference settings and are  most useful when the vendor has a worthwhile training module that enhances a Facilitator’s understanding of how to utilize the product to accelerate or advance research and is relevant to the targeted community.
 If there is already a relationship with a vendor for a product that the institution has